Printing Terms

 Image setter

 A high resolution device that prints directly to plate ready film.
-Many imagesetters output film at 2400 DPI (dots per inch).
+Many imagesetters output film at 2400 DPI.

 Imposition